NeuroFlame/nfc-single-round-ridge-regression-freesurfer/README.md

 ### Computation Description

 #### Overview
-The `single_round_ridge_regression` computation performs a ridge regression on the merged datasets with freesurfer modality from multiple sites using specified covariates and dependent variables.
+This computation performs a ridge regression on the merged datasets with freesurfer modality from multiple sites using specified covariates and dependent variables.
 This computation is designed to run within a federated learning environment, where each site performs a local regression analysis, and then global results are aggregated.

 The key steps of the algorithm include: